eustachi0/payloadcms-customizations/README.md

-This branch is only for testing
+This branch has two AfterNavLinks components, one for the left sidebar and the other for the right sidebar.
+You can use both components or only one of them separately.

 # payloadcms